-- Groundwater Testing at Monitoring Wells During & After Construction: Every six (6) months during construction and for the first two (2) years following the completion of on-site construction activities (including roadways, drainage systems and homes), the applicant and/or owner shall undertake additional groundwater quality tests on the subject property utilizing the above referenced monitoring wells, in accordance with the Testing Protocol.
-The applicant and/or owner shall undertake such testing under supervision of the Newburyport Department of Public Services (DPS), Water Division or its designated consultant, and reimburse the City for the cost of any such consultant services forthwith upon receipt of an invoice from the City.
-The applicant shall forthwith provide a copy of the test results to the DPS, Water Division. - Insurance Policy During Construction: Prior to any on-site construction activities, including but not limited to site clearing, earth removal, fill or grading, the Applicant and/or owner shall provide to the City an insurance policy for the purposes of mitigating the cost of any adverse impact to the City's water supply which is a result of construction of this project.
+- O Protocol Testing During & After Construction: Every twelve (12) months during construction the Applicant and/or owner shall undertake additional protocol tests on the subject property utilizing the above referenced monitoring wells and at sites listed in the Testing Protocol.
+The Applicant and/or owner shall undertake such testing under supervision of the DPS, Water Division or its designated consultant.
+The Applicant shall provide a written report of the results to the DPS, Water Division, Board of Health, Conservation Commission and Office of Planning & Development comparing them to the baseline protocol testing.
+If after the first year the results do not differ from the baseline site protocol testing, the Planning Board may allow subsequent tests to be applied only at the boundary.
+Following the last round of testing, the Applicant shall be required to make a written report of the chemical findings for the entire project period and recommend an ongoing testing plan to the DPS. - o Insurance Policy During Construction: Prior to any on-site construction activities, including but not limited to site clearing, earth removal, fill or grading, the Applicant and/or owner shall provide to the City an insurance policy in the event of contamination to Well #2 which is caused by activities of the Applicant.
 The insurance policy shall provide a minimum of \$2 Million of coverage with the City named as an additional insured party.
-The applicant and/or owner shall be responsible for paying any and all costs associated with maintaining said insurance policy throughout construction of the project until such time as the last house lot within the OSRD is sold. - Site Design Elements: With the filing of the OSRD-DSP, and prior to approval of the OSRD-SP, the Owner shall demonstrate to the satisfaction of the Board that the proposed stormwater management system, utilities, roadway, and overall site design is not likely to cause contamination of the public water supply through effective use of the following measures: - Best Management Practices: Use of the most current available Best Management Practices (BMPs) to treat site and roadway runoff.
+The Applicant and/or owner shall be responsible for paying any and all costs associated with maintaining said insurance policy throughout construction of the project until such time as the last house lot within the OSRD is sold. - Site Design Elements: With the filing of the OSRD-DSP, and prior to approval of the OSRD-DSP, the Owner shall demonstrate to the satisfaction of the Board that the proposed stormwater management system, utilities, roadway, and overall site design meets all of the stormwater management standards set forth by the Department of Environmental Protection and Local Stormwater Regulations.
+The Applicant shall employ the following measures and as shown on the OSRD sketch plan amended 6 Feb_2017 and to be further detailed in the OSRD-DSP: - Best Management Practices: Use of the most current available Best Management Practices (BMPs) to treat site and roadway runoff.
 Priority shall be given to the use of Low Impact Development (LID) techniques, such as constructed stormwater wetlands, vegetated bio-swales, rain gardens and bio-retention areas. - Underground Infrastructure: Underground infrastructure and utilities shall be located so as to minimize the likelihood of soil and ground water contamination. - Distance Between Stormwater Discharges & Wetland Resource Areas: The proposed stormwater discharges (outlets) and all proposed houses shall be located a minimum of one hundred (100) feet from any nearby wetland resource areas.
 Any Isolated Land Subject to Flooding (ILSF) on the site shall be reconfigured so as not to encroach upon any residential building lots.
 A minimum of two (2) feet vertical separation shall be provided between stormwater infiltration systems and discharges and seasonal high groundwater levels.